Homap/ostrich_PAR_analysis/code/analysis/ld/README.md

 ### Pairwise LD

-#### Calculate mean LD in 200 kb windows by sliding window analysis
+#### Calculate mean LD in 200 kb windows by sliding window analysis and output pairwise LD with chromosome coordinates

-Limitation: For this, we are looking at each scaffold separately and we are missing the connection between the scaffolds.
+Limitation: We calculate each scaffold separately.
+We are therefore missing the connection between the scaffolds.

 `sbatch 4_ld_mean_window.sh`